Partial fraction decompositions, and semilinear representations of infinite symmetric groups

 \section{Abstract}

-Let $K$ be a field and $G$ be a group of its automorphisms endowed with the compact-open topology, cf. \S\ref{Goals}.
-There are many situations, where it is natural to study the category $\Sm_K(G)$ of {\sl smooth} (i.e. with open stabilizers) $K$-{\sl semilinear} representations of $G$.
+Let $F|k$ be a non-trivial regular field extension, $\Psi$ be an infinite (discrete) set, $\Sy_{\Psi}$ be the group of all permutations of $\Psi$ endowed with the compact-open (a.k.a. finite or Krull) topology, $L$ be the fraction field of the tensor product over $k$ of the copies of $F$ labeled by $\Psi$.
+The field $L$ is endowed with the natural $\Sy_{\Psi}$-action.
+For each $\Sy_{\Psi}$-invariant subfield $K$ of $L$, let $\Sm_K(\Sy_{\Psi})$ denote the category of {\sl smooth} (i.e. with open stabilizers) $K$-{\sl semilinear} representations of $\Sy_{\Psi}$, cf. \S\ref{Goals}.

-According to Hilbert's Theorem 90, cf. Proposition \ref{Satz1}, the category $\Sm_K(G)$ is semisimple (in which case $K$ is a generator of $\Sm_K(G)$) if and only if $G$ is precompact.
-In this note we study the case of the non-precompact group $G=\Sy_{\Psi}$ of all permutations of an infinite set $\Psi$.